 How to remove personal information from Google search

-Should you discover your name, address, email, or other personal information in a Google search that you want removed, click on the three-dot icon next to the search result.
+Should you discover your name, address, email, or other personal information in a Google search that you want to be removed, click on the three-dot icon next to the search result.

 This will bring up the About this result window.
 At the bottom of this window, you will see the Remove result button.

-When you click on it, you will be given a list of reasons why the result should be removed.
+When you click on it, you will be given a list of reasons for removing the result.
 Personal information, illegal activity, and incorrect information are all legitimate reasons to object to a search result.
 Choose your reason, and Google will ask additional questions.
-Then you submit your report and wait to hear Google’s decision by email.
+Then you submit your report and await Google’s decision by email.

 What other types of information can I request to be removed from Google search?

 The new result removal tool goes well beyond your contact information.
-This is because, for example, someone could use a photo of your house to find your home address.
+For example, someone could use a photo of your house to find your home address.
 Here is a list of information that Google will consider for removal:

 - Explicit images of you (real or fake).

-- Any images of you if you are a minor (a parent can also request this).
+- Any pictures of you if you are a minor (a parent can also request this).

 - Bank account or credit card numbers, passwords to your online accounts, or images of your signature.

-- Any doxing content (contact information, photos of your home, a map of your route to and from work, etc.).
+- Any doxing content (contact information, home photos, a map of your route to and from work, etc.).